noodlefrenzy/coreos-azure/README.md

 hostname: coreos-1
 ```

 Ok, we're ready to provision our cluster.
-The quickstart repo has a script that makes this easier for you (create-cluster).
+The quickstart repo has a script that makes this easier for you called 'create-cluster'.
 We'll first need to create an affinity group for this cluster so the hosts selected for the CoreOS VMs are close to each other:

 ```
 $ azure account affinity-group create coreos-affinity -l "East US" -e "CoreOS App"